 Maintains Liver Health

-Bilberry exerts a protective effect against restraint stress stimulated liver damage owing to the presence of antioxidants.
-Scientific research has shown that the inhibitory and radical scavenging activity of bilberry extracts enhances the level of beneficial glutathione and vitamin C in the body and reduces the concentration of nitric oxide in the liver tissues.
+Researchers have shown that the inhibitory and radical scavenging activity of bilberry extracts enhances the level of beneficial glutathione and vitamin C in the body and reduces the concentration of nitric oxide in the liver tissues.

 Prevents Kidney Failure

 Bilberry contains phenolic components which have also been found to exert antimicrobial activity.
-This inhibitory action of bilberry works against various human pathogens including salmonella, H.pylori, Bacillus, Clostridium and Staphylococcus aureus, and prevents the development of associated diseases.
+This inhibitory action of the berry works against various human pathogens including salmonella, H.pylori, Bacillus, Clostridium and Staphylococcus aureus, and prevents the development of associated diseases.
 Recent scientific findings also suggest the potential of its extract in fighting antibiotic-resistant organisms.